gralka/nvim-config/README.md

 This is my personal configuration for NeoVim.

+## Plugins

 Plugins are registered with Packer in `/lua/packer-setup.lua`.

 I use the following plugins, and have configured each of them in the `/lua/after` directory:

 - copilot
 - fugitive